bashhack/dev-setup/README.md

 [Scheme](https://cisco.github.io/ChezScheme/) is installed by [misclang.sh script](#misclangsh-script).

 While many Scheme implementations are available, including Chicken, Racket, GNU Guile, etc., I opt for and recommend Chez Scheme written by [R. Kent Dybvig](https://www.cs.indiana.edu/~dyb/).
-For those familiar with the history of Chez Scheme - most notably, its relationship to CISCO - fear not, Chez Scheme is now open source.
+For those familiar with the history of Chez Scheme - most notably, its relationship to CISCO - fear not, Chez Scheme is now open-source.
 No need to shell out $4000 anymore to enjoy the world's fastest Scheme implementation and what is, perhaps, the most beautiful compiler ever written.

 #### Usage